thkoch2001/mime-util/docs/README.txt

 The extended mime-types.properties and magic.mime files we use can be located in the conf directory of this distribution.
 The MimeUtil class

+NOTE 1.
+You can force the mome utility to only use the magic.mime file rules defined above by calling the MimeUtil.getMimeType(File file, boolean force) {...} method and passing false as the force value.
+There is a convenience wrapper method that does this for you MimeUtil.getMimeType(File file) {...}.
+If you also want to use the extension mapping feature then call this method passing true as the force parameter.
+This then uses the canonical file name of the file object and first tries to match the extension and if that fails it will then use file sniffing using the magic.mime file rules described above.